Martyna Majok: 2018: Queens

 On 5 March 2018, Majok's production of Queens (stylized queens) premiered Off-Broadway at the Lincoln Center's LCT3/Claire Tow Theater.
 The story centers around a group of immigrant women which come from different countries and live in an illegal basement apartment in Queens, New York.
 It featured direction by Dayna Taymor, scenic design by Laura Jellinek, costumes by Kaye Voyce, lighting by Matt Frey, and sound by Stowe Nelson.
 It closed on March 25, 2018.
 The cast included Jessica Love, Nadine Malouf, Ana Reeder, Andrea Syglowski, Zuzanna Szadkowski, Sarah Tolan-Mee, and Nicole Villamil.
 Before its premiere, the play spent two summers in development workshops.
 The first summer (2016), it was the WildWind Performance Lab of Texas Tech University School of Theatre and Dance, and the next summer, these were The Ground Floor at the Berkeley Repertory Theatre and the Eugene O'Neill Theater Center's National Playwrights Conference.

 This time Jesse Green of The New York Times called Majok's play a "knockout".
 Queens received West Coast premiere at the La Jolla Playhouse in July 2018, in a new two-act version.
 The play is being developed into a series for HBO.

-A further revised version of Queens will begin previews Off-Broadway at Manhattan Theatre Club on October 15, 2025, with an opening set for November 5.
+A further revised version of Queens began previews Off-Broadway at Manhattan Theatre Club on October 15, 2025, and opened on November 5.
 Now directed by Trip Cullman, the production stars Anna Chlumsky, Julia Lester and Marin Ireland, alongside Sharlene Cruz, Brooke Bloom, and Syglowski, Malouf, and Villamil reprising their roles.